NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 // Uncomment or -D this define to enable external data storage (SD Card or EEPROM) to save on sketch size.
 Required for constrained devices.
 //#define HYDRUINO_ENABLE_EXTERNAL_DATA             // If enabled, disables built-in Crops Lib and String data, instead relying solely on external device.

-// Uncomment or -D this define to enable debug output (treats Serial as attached to serial monitor).
+// Uncomment or -D this define to enable debug output (treats Serial output as attached to serial monitor).
 //#define HYDRUINO_ENABLE_DEBUG_OUTPUT

+// Uncomment or -D this define to enable verbose debug output (note: adds considerable size to compiled sketch).
+//#define HYDRUINO_ENABLE_VERBOSE_DEBUG

-// Uncomment or -D this define to enable debug assertions (note: adds considerable size to sketch).
+// Uncomment or -D this define to enable debug assertions (note: adds considerable size to compiled sketch).
 //#define HYDRUINO_ENABLE_DEBUG_ASSERTIONS
 ```